Lukas Aurednik

-Lukas "Harry" Aurednik (20 February 1918 – 2 June 1997) was an international Austrian football player and football manager.
+Lukas "Harry" Aurednik (20 February 1918 – 2 June 1997) was an Austrian football player and manager.
+He made 14 appearances for the Austria national team, scoring 2 goals.

 Club career

 Aurednik began his football career as a goalkeeper for the small club, Sportclub Staatsfabrik and was soon used as field player due to his footballing skills.
 Initially as a right wing-back, he transformed himself into a striker and received his first professional contract with Rapid Wien in 1935.
 In 1938, with the Hütteldorfers, he won the last championship in Austria before its annexation to the German Reich.
 From 1938 he played for several years at TuS Neuendorf and in the meantime briefly played at Spandauer SV, the lower-class club Rot-Weiß Iserlohn and at LSV Wolfenbüttel, before moving to MSV Brno was transferred to the Protectorate of Bohemia and Moravia.
 However, he played with the Brno team in the Gauliga Sudetenland, which he won with his club in 1943 and could therefore have played in the final round of the German championship.
 But after a short return to Rapid Wien, Aurednik was transferred to LSV Markersdorf in the same year and reached the "reception club for drafted football professionals", as the Wehrmacht club was also called, and the already players like Karl Durspekt, Karl Sesta, Max Merkel, Walter Dzur and Paul Zielinski, achieved sixth place in the East Mark Gauliga in the 1943–44 season.